korkh/Skill-Workshop/README.md

 ### Dev Dependencies

 - Various packages for linting, validation, and building, including TypeScript, Eslint, Formik, MobX, React-Router, and more.

+## Application Setup

+1. **Backend (.NET)**: Ensure that you have .NET SDK installed.
+You can use Visual Studio or command-line tools to work with .NET projects.

+2. **Frontend (Vite)**: For the frontend, ensure that you have Node.js and npm installed.
+You can install Vite using npm.

+3. **Database**: The application uses a database (SQL or PostgreSQL) for storage.
+You should set up the database and configure the connection in the backend.

 ## API Endpoints